How you can cheaply buy an analogue camera on eBay: Step-by-step guide

 Analysis example search auction from private seller:

-3. Canon AE-1 Program with two lenses: this is even a more expensive Canon AE-1 Program, but unfortunately combined with relatively cheap Soligor lenses.
+- Canon AE-1 Program with two lenses: this is even a more expensive Canon AE-1 Program, unfortunately combined with relatively cheap Soligor lenses.

-4. Canon AE-1 Program: here too, there is an AE-1 Program with a relatively good, because fast, Sigma zoom lens.
+- Canon AE-1 Program: here too, there is an AE-1 Program with a relatively good, because fast Sigma zoom lens.

 Among the cheap auction offers today (19.12.24), there wasn't a single Canon AE-1 with a 50 mm f/1.8 lens.
 That means: if you want to snag a bargain, you have to be flexible.
 You won't find a suitable auction at every moment.
 If you want your camera as soon as possible, you have to compromise on the specific combinations of camera + lens + accessories, or you create a search order and be patient.

-Also, you never really know what the final price of an auction will be.
-Often, bidders get into a bidding rage in the last minutes of an auction and end up buying items more expensively than they could have with the Buy It Now price.
+Also, you never really know the final price an auction will end at.
+Often, bidders get into a bidding rage in the last minutes of an auction and end up buying the items more expensively than they could have with the Buy It Now price.
 Of course, we want to avoid that in the best case.

 Additional software for ambitious collectors and resellers

-If you have some time and want to snag a good deal, I recommend using a so-called auction sniper tool, like the one from myibidder.com.
-There you can log in with your eBay account and set a maximum bid for the auction you chose.
-This bid is then placed in the last 8 seconds of the auction.
-It's important that you enter your honest (meaning: be honest with yourself) maximum bid here.
-No more, no less.
+If you have some time and want to get a good bargain, I recommend using a so-called auction sniper tool, like the one from myibidder.com.
+There you can log in with your eBay account and set a maximum bid for the auction you selected.
+This bid will then be placed in the last 8 seconds of the auction.
+It’s important that you enter your honest (meaning: be honest with yourself) maximum bid here.
+No more and no less.
 This way, you avoid both getting caught in a bidding war with another bidder and regretting afterward because someone else got the camera for a price you could and would have paid.

 If you want to professionalize your eBay game even further, I recommend using another tool: Auctionsieve.

-With Auctionsieve, you can save searches just like on eBay (called Sieves here), but with the big advantage that you:
+With Auctionsieve, you can save searches (called Sieves here) just like on eBay, but with the big advantage that you:

-1. You can save Catch Words: these are search terms that get pushed to the top in the search (in our case, this could be the designation for the lens you're looking for: “50 mm f/1.8” or similar).
+- You can save catch words: these are search terms that get pushed to the top in the search (in our case, this could be the designation for the lens you’re looking for: “50 mm f/1.8” or similar).

-2. You can save Trash Words: these are search terms that are directly hidden from your results (e.g., you can directly hide cheap lenses from “Sigma”, “Tamron”, and co.).
+- You can save trash words: these are search terms that are directly hidden from your results (for example, you can directly hide cheap lenses from “Sigma,” “Tamron,” and co.).

-3. Already seen items get hidden: The most important feature of Auctionsieve is the “Hide Items shown before” option.
-This lets you hide everything you've already seen.
-That might not sound like much at first, but it's essential if you search weekly or daily for all kinds of cameras and then only have to sift through 100 instead of 10,000 search results.
+- Already seen items are hidden: The most important feature of Auctionsieve is the option “Hide Items shown before.”
+With this, you can hide everything you have already seen.
+That might not sound like much at first, but it’s essential if you search weekly or daily for all kinds of cameras and then only have to sift through 100 instead of 10,000 search results.

 What should you pay attention to from a technical perspective?

-Analogue cameras are technically highly complex, and even after 7 years of experience with hundreds or thousands of different cameras, I often still have trouble determining the exact technical condition of a camera.
-This naturally becomes even harder, if not impossible, when you only have shaky, blurry, and dark pictures of the camera (which you will often have when you're hunting for cheap deals on eBay).
+Analog cameras are technically highly complex, and even after 7 years of experience with hundreds or thousands of different cameras, I often still have trouble determining the exact technical condition of a camera.
+This becomes naturally even harder, if not impossible, when you only have shaky, blurry, and dark pictures of the camera (like you will often have when searching for cheap deals on eBay).

 Of course, we want to maximize our chances of buying a good and intact camera, so we try to extract all information from the item description:

-2. Look at photos of the open back and check if the light seals are intact (usually they are not, but you can replace them quite easily yourself; we sell a light seal kit for this)
+- Look at photos of the open back and check if the light seals are intact (usually they are not, but you can replace them yourself quite easily; we sell a light seal set for this)

 Most of the time, you won’t have the chance to check the camera on site.
 And even if you do, such a technical inspection is difficult for a layperson.
 So all you have is a good look at the seller, the description, the photos, a bit of luck, and as a last resort, of course, the return of the defective camera.